solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     vacuum analyze;
     ```

-2. While the operation is executing, run the following command to increase the cost limits.
-Note that in pre-16 versions, this command would have no effect on currently running operations, in 16, this action applies during the execution:
+2. While the operation is being executed, run the following command to increase the cost limits.
+Note that in pre-16 versions, this command would not effect currently running operations, in 16, this action applies during the execution:

     ```sql
     SET vacuum_cost_limit TO 400;